Cost & Aid

 Tuition for the Online MSN program is based on a cost of $680 per credit hour.

 The cost to apply to the Online MSN program is $85.

-When your Plan of Study and expected graduation term are approved by the Graduate Student Academic Services office, $35 will be billed to your bursar's account.
+When your Plan of Study and expected graduation term are approved by the Graduate Student Academic Services office, a candidacy fee of $35 will be billed to your bursar's account.

 Books & Supplies